 The responsibility of paying TDS rests with the employer and not the employee.
-If the employer fails to deduct the TDS by the month, then the interest of 1% will be levied on the calculated amount.
-If the employer fails to remit the TDS by the month, there will be a levy of interest of 1.5% on the remitted amount.
+If the employer fails to deduct the TDS by the month, then the interest of 1% will be levied on the calculated amount, If the employer fails to remit the TDS by the month, there will be a levy of interest of 1.5% on the remitted amount.

 In extreme cases, where the small business owner does not pay the TDS amount until the filing of the IT return of next year, then he cannot claim the employee’s salary as an expense.
 It will increase the company’s Income tax liability.
 It is better to set up a reliable TDS system in the business with the help of accounting software both available privately or in Integrated enterprises format.
 The Human Resource personnel and the head of the finance department monitor this system.

-It is imperative that the employer maintains the investment declaration proofs submitted by the employee to the Income Tax department might ask for them at any time.
+It is imperative that the employer maintains the investment declaration proofs submit by the employee to the Income Tax department might ask for them at any time.
 The Tax authorities will ask for the proofs submitted by the employee during the Income Tax assessment.
 Maintaining TDS is beneficial for small businesses as they reflect that the accounting system is in a status of good maintenance.
 As for the employee, it is beneficial as they can compute their tax liability easily.